Cold email mistakes to avoid if you wanna get more replies

 #9 Not proofreading

 It’s okay to ignore some grammar rules to make your message sound more natural, but there’s no excuse for bad spelling.
-If you didn’t write the name of your prospects or their company correctly, it means only that you didn’t bother enough to double-check it.
+Writing your prospect’s name or their company incorrectly is an email marketing mistake they will not overlook.

 Here’s what you want to avoid: